AlexandraPregent/AlexandraPregent.github.io/_pages/publications.md

 **Alexandra Prégent**.
 (Forthcoming) Re-engineering Emotional Privacy in the Face of Emergent Technologies: Forecasting the need for a normative proposal.
 In Manuel Gustavo Isaac, Jeroen Hopster & Lily Franck (eds.), *Reshaping the World: Conceptual Engineering for Emerging Science and Technologies*, Routledge.

 **Alexandra Prégent**.
 (Forthcoming) <a href="https://arxiv.org/pdf/2602.08706" style="text-decoration:none">"Technosocial risks of ‘ideal’ emotion recognition technologies:
 A defense of the (social) value of emotional expressions"</a>.
-In Ljubisa Bojic & Zoran Erić (eds.), *Ethics of AI Alignment:Rethinking Society Beyond the Human*, The International
+In Ljubisa Bojic & Zoran Erić (eds.), *Ethics of AI Alignment: Rethinking Society Beyond the Human*, The International
 Library of Ethics, Law and Technology, Springer.
 (Preprint).

 ****